Kabzjose/hello-world/README.md

 # hello-world
-This repository id for practicing github flow
+This repository is for practicing github flow